 - Governing Laws and Rules.
 Fund transfers to or from your account, or transfers otherwise funded by you, may utilize one or more wire or ACH funds transfer systems, and are subject to the rules and regulations then in effect that are applicable or are made applicable to the use of any system through which the funds may be transmitted, including but not limited to: the Clearing House Interbank Payments System; the Society for Worldwide Interbank Financial Telecommunications; the National Automated Clearing House Association Operating Rules (or any other local ACH network operating rules); the Uniform Commercial Code (see Section I D); Regulation J; and/or Regulation E.

-If you have signed a Treasury Services Agreement and/or Wire Transfer or Automated Clearing House Services Agreement with us, or any other agreement governing wire or ACH fund transfer services, the payment order and fund transfer will be subject to the terms of those agreements and, except as explicitly stated otherwise, those documents will supersede this Agreement to the extent of inconsistent provision.
+If you have signed a Treasury Services Agreement with us, or any other agreement governing wire or ACH fund transfer services, the payment order and fund transfer will be subject to the terms of those agreements and, except as explicitly stated otherwise, those documents will supersede this Agreement to the extent of an inconsistent provision.
 To the extent that any provision herein is inconsistent with the oral or written disclosures provided to you in relation to a remittance transfer, as defined under Regulation E, the terms of those disclosures shall supersede any inconsistent provisions contained herein.

 - Security Procedures.
 Unless we agree to another process or security procedure, by submitting any payment order by the means described herein, you hereby agree to these security procedures.
 If these authentication processes are not appropriate for your circumstances, contact a bank representative prior to submitting any payment order request.
 You agree that we may confirm the authenticity of a payment order request, including its contents, delivered to us via phone, email, fax, or mail, by calling you at a phone number that you previously provided to us prior to requesting the payment order.
 If the payment order and/or its details cannot be confirmed to our satisfaction by this call-back procedure, we may refuse to execute the order.
 You agree that these calls may be recorded and retained for an appropriate amount of time.
 Furthermore, you agree that we may confirm the authenticity of any in-person payment order request by (i) comparing the requestor’s signature to the account owner or authorized signer’s signature as separately provided on the applicable signature card or account opening documentation and (ii) requiring the requestor to produce a government-issued ID as a means to confirm their identity.
 If we have provided you with a personal identification number (PIN) for purposes of calling payment orders directly into our wire transfer areas, you agree that we will confirm the authenticity of any such payment order by requiring confirmation of the previously-established PIN.